gkirgizov/coderules-lambdacalc-docs/TypeAnnotations.md

 In essence, this is all that is special about type annotations.
 Most of the work and complexity is about `subsumed` relation to make the type system more expressive: it is concerned with higher-rank types.
-We can substitute all occurences of `subsumed` constraint for the unification predicate and get a usual STLC with simple type annotations, that must be equivalent to inferred types everywhere.
+We can substitute all occurrences of `subsumed` constraint for the unification predicate and get a usual STLC with simple type annotations, that must be equivalent to inferred types everywhere.

 The following discussion is mostly concerned with a description of aspects of the type system and less so with Code Rules.